No-Name-World/Study.-Private-Room.-Sanctuary/Computer Science and Information Technology/Network & Security/Computer Networks/0 - Computer Networks.md

    - **ISBN-13:** 978-0137455928
    - **Publication Date:** October 29, 2021

-7. **Volume 1 - The Practice of System & Network Administration: DevOps and other Best Practices for Enterprise IT**🚨🚨PDF🚨🚨🚨
+7. **Volume 1 - The Practice of System and Network Administration: DevOps and other Best Practices for Enterprise IT**🚨🚨PDF🚨🚨🚨
    - **Edition:** 3rd
    - **Authors:** Thomas Limoncelli, Christina Hogan, Strata Chalup
    - **Publisher:** Addison-Wesley Professional